hank-179/radius-go/README.md

 ## Security Notes

 - Every `/api` route requires `X-API-Key`.
-- API source protection uses the direct TCP peer address, not forwarded headers.
+- API source protection uses the resolved client IP.
+Forwarded headers are trusted only from `api.trusted_proxies`.
 - API keys are shown only once at creation time.
 - The service prevents suspending or deleting the last active API key.
 - RADIUS requests from unknown client networks are dropped without a response.